Tigid0u/connect-4/docs/appProtocol/protocol.md

 - `OK`: The client has joined the server
 - `ERROR <type>`: an error during the joining process
     - `username_used` : The username is already in use
-    - `server_full` : The server is already full (2 players have already joined the server)

 ### Tell the server the client is ready to play